CodebuffAI/codebuff/billing.knowledge.md

 This file contains information about the billing system and usage tracking for the Manicode project.

+- The `subscriptionActive` status affects the user's usage limits and access to premium features.

+## User Tracking

+- The system tracks both authenticated and non-authenticated users.

+- Usage tracking is now focused on authenticated users only.
+- The `usage` table in the database is the single source of truth for usage data.
+- Only authenticated users have entries in the `usage` table.
+- Anonymous users have their usage capped at a set amount without being tracked in the database.
+- This approach simplifies the system and is considered a good trade-off because:
+  1. Logging in is easy for users.
+  2. The system only needs to manage usage for users who have actually logged in.
+  3. It reduces database complexity and potential issues with merging anonymous and authenticated usage.
+- After each backend response to a user, usage is re-calculated and stored in the `usage` table for authenticated users.
+- For anonymous users, usage is tracked in-memory and capped at a predefined limit.
+- Both authenticated and anonymous users have usage limits.
+- Authenticated users' limits are stored in the `usage` table.
+- Anonymous users' limits are defined by a constant (e.g., `TOKEN_USAGE_LIMITS.ANON`).

 ## User Status

-- The system tracks both authenticated and non-authenticated users.
 - In the database schema, the `subscriptionActive` field (formerly `isActive`) indicates whether a user has an active paid subscription.
 - It's important to note that a user can be actively using the system without being a paying customer.
-- The `subscriptionActive` status affects the user's usage limits and access to premium features.

-## User Tracking

-## User Tracking

 - The system tracks both authenticated and non-authenticated users.
-- Non-authenticated users are initially tracked using a `fingerprints` table.
+- Non-authenticated users are considered anonymous and their usage is capped to a set amount.
-- Authenticated users are tracked using the `user` table.
+- Authenticated users are tracked using the `user` table and have their usage recorded in the `usage` table.

 ## Usage Tracking